SciZoom: A Large-scale Benchmark for Hierarchical Scientific Summarization across the LLM Era: The Benchmark

 \paragraph{Pre/Post-LLM Era Stratification.} A distinguishing feature of \scizoom is its explicit temporal stratification.
 We define \prellm as papers submitted before ChatGPT's release on November 30, 2022; ICLR 2023 is classified as \prellm since its submission deadline was September 2022.
-Table~\ref{tab:era_stats} compares paper characteristics across eras. \postllm papers exhibit significantly longer full texts, averaging 13,940 words compared to 9,441 words in \prellm, a 47.7\% increase that suggests growing paper complexity.
+Table~\ref{tab:era_stats} compares paper characteristics across eras. \postllm papers exhibit significantly longer full texts, averaging 13,940 words compared to 9,441 in \prellm, a 47.7\% increase (Figure~\ref{fig:length_distribution}a).
 The TL;DR adoption rate also increased from 40.4\% to 51.6\% between eras.

-\paragraph{Comparison with Existing Benchmarks.} Table~\ref{tab:comparison} compares \scizoom with existing scientific summarization datasets.
-Prior datasets focus on single-level summarization, either abstract generation or extreme summarization such as SciTLDR and CiteSum.
-In contrast, \scizoom is the first to provide hierarchical annotations linking four granularity levels.

-\scizoom introduces two novel dimensions absent from prior work.
-First, contribution extraction serves as an explicit intermediate level, enabling study of how authors articulate novelty.
-Second, era-based stratification around ChatGPT's release enables temporal analysis of scientific writing evolution.
-These features position \scizoom not merely as a larger dataset, but as a fundamentally new resource for mining scientific communication patterns.
+Importantly, the number and length of claimed contributions remain stable across eras (4.3 vs.\ 4.2 items; 113 vs.\ 111 words), suggesting that structural norms around contribution claims have persisted even as writing style has shifted.